Saturday, April 13, 2024

 Left, right, left, right, I pumped my legs.

-Driving upwards, crushing and compacting the trash with each step I was making my climb sturdier.
-Almost there, to the peak before I slide back to the base, I lunged forward, and like a swimming breast stroke, plunged my hands at the top and grabbed both sides of the doorway.
-I pumped my legs, as trash was shot out from beneath the soles of my boots, until I got enough of my body over the top and leaned over into the room.
+Driving my body upwards, crushing and compacting the trash with each step, I was making my climb sturdier.
+Almost there, to the peak, before I slid back to the base, I lunged forward and, like a swimming breaststroke, plunged my hands at the top and grabbed both sides of the doorway.
+I pumped my legs as trash was shot out from beneath the soles of my boots until I got enough of my body over the top and leaned into the room.
+This was the ultimate Stairmaster work.
+Left, right, left, right, I pumped my legs, worked my feet, bent my knees.
 There it was.
-I saw what he was talking about.
+I saw what he was talking about when I reached the summit.

 At first, I could not believe what I was looking at.
 Was the sweat in my eyes causing them to blur?
 Was there toxicity in the air causing me to hallucinate?
-I concentrated and focused really hard like looking through a microscope at a sample slide.
-But sure as heck there it was.
-A man's head sticking up through a layered trash pile that appeared to be decapitated from its body however, he was alive.
-The rest of his body from the chest down was buried and tightly packed from years of old trash.
+I concentrated and focused hard, like looking through a microscope at a sample slide.
+But sure as heck, there it was.
+A man's head sticking up through a layered trash pile that appeared to be decapitated from its body.
+However, he was alive.
+The rest of his body, from the chest down, was buried and tightly packed from years of old trash.
 I was practically looking at a landfill.
-There was no bed, dresser or furniture to be seen.
+There was no bed, dresser, or furniture to be seen.
 It was absorbed by this insurmountable amount of trash.
 The man was also one with this trash.
-He didn’t look human anymore.
-He wasn’t talking, laughing.
+He didn't look human anymore.
+He wasn't talking, laughing.
 He only shrieked like a wild animal in a zoo.
-I knew it was definitely human though.
-A very large human because with every bellow and rumble from his movement, there was a large circumference around him that was dethatched from the rest of the heap.
+I knew it was definitely human, though.
+He was a very large, wide, and heavy human because, with every bellow and rumble from his movement, there was a large circumference around him that was dethatched from the rest of the heap.
 His arms were bent like a Tyrannosaurus Rex.
-His little hands free to grab the wrapped up Burger King and McDonalds hamburgers.
-The man in the pits only friend would stop in and him the food from afar.
+His little hands can grab the wrapped Burger King and McDonald's hamburgers.
+The man in the pit's only friend would stop and give him the food from afar.
 I looked around at everything going on in that one spot.
 How did he live so long under these conditions?
-He never moved: Not to shower, or shave, even to use the bathroom.
+He never moved: Not showering, shaving, or even using the bathroom.
 He melted into the permanent foundation of this home.
 Where do we even begin to get him out?

 As we made our way out, the man in the pit inside the room bellowed and made arching noises like a seal.
-He thought we were leaving him behind, or maybe because we didn’t leave food.
-I don’t know.
+He thought we were leaving him behind because we didn't leave food.
+I don't know.
 The only thing I truly knew was that we had to get fire rescue there and cut him out.
 But that is a story for another time.

 (Like/Share if you'd like to hear about it.)